Title IX Sexual Misconduct Policy

 RESPONSIBILITY DETERMINATION

-As part of its Responsibility Determination, the Decision-Maker must decide whether the University should impose any disciplinary sanctions on the Respondent, and whether any remedies designed to restore or preserve equal access to the University’s education Programs or Activities should be provided to the Complainant.
+As part of its Responsibility Determination, the Decision-Makers must decide whether the University should impose any disciplinary sanctions on the Respondent, and whether any remedies designed to restore or preserve equal access to the University’s educational Programs or Activities should be provided to the Complainant.

 Below is a list of potential sanctions that may be imposed against employee and student Respondents.